 Centres of research excellence

-The Australian Institute of Health Innovation (AIHI) was established in December 2007 and joined Macquarie University's Faculty of Medicine and Health Sciences in November 2014.
-Led by Professor Jeffrey Braithwaite, it brings together three well-established and successful research centres that work in the separate but related areas of health services research, health informatics and health systems and safety.
-These are respectively the Centre for Healthcare Resilience and Implementation Science directed by Professor Jeffrey Braithwaite, the Centre for Health Informatics directed by Professor Enrico Coiera and the Centre for Health Systems and Safety Research directed by Professor Johanna Westbrook.
+AIHI was established in December 2007 under Founding Director Professor Jeffrey Braithwaite and joined Macquarie University's Faculty of Medicine and Health Sciences in November 2014.
+The Institute brought together three well-established and successful research centres that work in the separate but related areas of health services research, health informatics and health systems and safety.
+These are the Centre for Healthcare Resilience and Implementation Science directed by Professor Jeffrey Braithwaite, the Centre for Health Informatics directed by Professor Enrico Coiera and the Centre for Health Systems and Safety Research directed by Professor Johanna Westbrook.

 Multidisciplinary staff and higher degree students

-The Institute currently has approximately 100 research staff, associates, national and international visiting professors and fellows, including up to 30 doctoral, masters or honours research students.
+The Institute currently has almost 170 research staff, associates, national and international visiting professors and fellows, including up to 27 doctoral, masters or honours research students.
 It has experienced rapid growth and it is anticipated this will continue in the foreseeable future.
 The Institute is a multidisciplinary environment and operates with a philosophy of teamwork and mutual professional support and respect.

 Translational research improving health systems